Keys to a Successful Copier Return

-At the end of a lease, if it was a FMV lease (Fair Market Value), you will be asked to package and return your copier.
+At the end of a lease, if it was an FMV lease (Fair Market Value), you will be asked to package and return your copier.
 This is known as a lease return in the copier world.
 The lease return is an important step in the copier leasing process that is rarely talked about.
 Here are some tips that may help you out before you get ready to package up that copier to ship halfway across the country!

 Steps to follow for a copier lease return:

 - Make sure all sensitive information has been removed from the copier’s hard drive and memory.
 This includes wiping the hard drive (not removing or deleting it all as there is some info on the hard drive needing to remain on the copier which relates to the copier function.
 When the copier was brand new, the hard drive was not empty.)

 - Prepare the copier for the return of the equipment.
-Take out the toner and consumable items, clean the inside with a rag (make sure that toner won’t go everywhere during the shipping process.
+Take out the toner and consumable items, and clean the inside with a rag (make sure that toner won’t go everywhere during the shipping process.

 - Unplug the copier and remove the paper